RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock/set-up-redis.md

 To set up a Redis Cloud instance for Bedrock, you need to:

 1. [Sign up for Redis Cloud](#sign-up) if you do not already have an account.
-1. [Create a subscription and database](#create-sub) to use for your Bedrock knowledge base.
+1. [Create a database](#create-sub) to use for your Bedrock knowledge base.

 ### Sign up for Redis Cloud using AWS Marketplace {#sign-up}

-1. Select the [Redis Cloud](https://aws.amazon.com/marketplace/pp/prodview-mwscixe4ujhkq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) AWS marketplace link from Bedrock to be taken to the Redis Cloud - Flexible plan listing.
+1. Select the [Redis Cloud](https://aws.amazon.com/marketplace/pp/prodview-mwscixe4ujhkq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) AWS marketplace link from Bedrock to be taken to the Redis Cloud plan listing.

-    {{<image filename="images/rc/aws-marketplace-rc-flexible-plan.png" alt="The Redis Cloud - Flexible plan listing on AWS Marketplace" >}}{{< /image >}}
+    {{<image filename="images/rc/aws-marketplace-rc-flexible-plan.png" alt="The Redis Cloud listing on AWS Marketplace" >}}{{< /image >}}

-1. Subscribe to Redis Cloud - Flexible plan, locate the **Set Up Your Account** button, and then select it to begin mapping your Redis Cloud account with your AWS Marketplace account.
+1. Subscribe to Redis Cloud listing, locate the **Set Up Your Account** button, and then select it to begin mapping your Redis Cloud account with your AWS Marketplace account.

     {{<image filename="images/rc/aws-marketplace-account-setup-button.png" alt="Use the Set Up Your Account button after subscribing to Redis Cloud with your AWS Marketplace account." width="50%">}}{{< /image >}}